Jonathan2251/lbd/source/funccall.rst

 variable, which is the offset.

-For input ch9_incoming.cpp as below, LowerFormalArguments() will generate the red circled parts of DAG nodes shown as the next two figures for ``llc -cpu0-s32-calls=true`` and ``llc -cpu0-s32-calls=false``, respectively.
+For input ch9_incoming.cpp as below, LowerFormalArguments() will generate the red box parts of DAG nodes shown as the next two figures for ``llc -cpu0-s32-calls=true`` and ``llc -cpu0-s32-calls=false``, respectively.
 The root node at bottom is created by